kelveden/rastajax/README.md

 > **IMPORTANT**: This project is in its early stages of evolution.
 There are currently NO releases available, just the source code.
 As soon as I have a first release ready I'll get it pushed to Maven Central.
 Keep your eyes on [issue #1](https://github.com/kelveden/rastajax/issues/1) for an indication of when this is done.
 Whilst it is already usable, I strongly suggest that you hold off trying Rastajax until then as there are likely to be a fair few changes breaking backwards compatibility until then.

-A lightweight library for dynamically generating descriptions REST APIs.
+A lightweight library for dynamically generating descriptions of JAX-RS-compliant REST APIs.
 Please see the wiki for an in-depth discussion.
 The rest of this page is a brief overview and quick start.

 Key features
 ------------